 Volunteers are the mainstay of the work of the Friends of Eastbourne Hospital; the organisation could not function without their help and support.

-The Friends’ shops and trolley services are staffed by volunteers; we are always looking for people to organise or help with fundraising events and aid the smooth running of the organisation.
+The Friends’ shops and trolley services, managed by Sue Hitchen and two assistants, are staffed by volunteers.
+We are always looking for people to organise or help with fundraising events and aid the smooth running of the organisation.